 The “Settings” button in the View Toolbar can be used to select a range of values to display within the iframe and/or the transparency of the view.
 Some vector views that include a temporal range of data can be filtered using a time-slider.

 When you want to reset the settings back to nil, you can click the “reset” button.

 The small i is the metadata button.
 This button will return information about the dataset, including the the data provider, which projects the dataset is in, a link to retrieve the homepage of the source.
 You can also find basic statistics of interaction in the metadata window, such as how many times a view has been viewed.The metadata of vector views will also include the data integrity score.

 How can I download the data?

 Once the download has finished, you will receive an email with a link to your data.
 Please note that, as some are protected under a view-only license, not all views are available for download.
-However, even if the data is not available to download, it is still possible to generate a map out of the view by taking a screenshot.
+However, even if the data is not available to download, it is still possible to generate a map using the map composer feature.